Saibot393/perceptive/README.md

  - Open Vision Channels Menu: to open this objects vision channel setting menu
       - Emits: If this token/tile/door control Emits on the VC and can be seen with this channel
       - Receives: If this token/tile/door control Receives the VC and can see this channel
+      - Receiver filter: to temporarily turn on/off a receiver VC (can be toggle via macro, see "Toggle VC receiver filter of selected Token" macro)
+      - Custom range: a range that overrides all other ranges for this VC on this token
+      - Calculated range: the range based on on the set range formula
       - Sigth: If this wall can be seen through with this channel
       - Movement: If this wall can be moved through with this channel